CFL 2019: Jaime Santos Colado shines as East Bengal outclass Kalighat MS | Goal.com

 Jaime Santos scored a brace (65' and 83'), Karamoko Lassine's own goal (59') and Bidyasagar Singh's strike (42') confirmed full points for East Bengal.
 Tuhin Sikdar (38') and Rahul Kumar Paswan (82') scored for the visitors.

-Alejandro Menendez continued to shuffle the East Bengal starting XI in this must win clash.
-He made nine changes in the lineup which lost to Peerless SC in the last match.
+Alejandro Menendez continued to shuffle the starting XI as he made nine changes in the lineup which lost to Peerless SC in the last match.
 Only Pintu Mahata and Lalthuammawia Ralte retained their place.

 Jaime Santos Colado, who looked a bit off-colour in the first half, should have broken the deadlock in the 30th minute when he had an empty net in front of him but he failed to keep his header on target.